saisindhu218/Task--4-Optimization-Model/README.md

      (All variables are non-negative integers)

      **Objective Function:**

      Maximize Total Profit:
      Z = 12x_A + 10x_B + 15x_C

      **Constraints:**

      Machine Time: 3x_A + 2x_B + 4x_C ≤ 200

      Raw Material: 1x_A + 2x_B + 1x_C ≤ 150

      Labor Hours: 2x_A + 3x_B + 2x_C ≤ 180

      **Demand Limits:**

      x_A ≤ 40

      x_B ≤ 35

      x_C ≤ 30

 3. **Implementation in Python:**
    Using the PuLP library, I created and solved the model in Python.
 The Jupyter Notebook format helped me write explanations and results alongside the code.
 I also used matplotlib for visualization and pandas for cleaner data handling.

 4. **Result Analysis:**
    After solving the model, I got the optimal production quantities and the maximum achievable profit.
-I also analyzed resource utilization, checked which constraints were tight (fully used), and even learned about shadow prices — a new but interesting concept!
+I also analyzed resource utilization, checked which constraints were tight (fully used), and even learned about shadow prices a new but interesting concept!

-## **What I Learned:**
+## **What I Learned**

-As someone completely new to optimisation, this project taught me a lot:
+As a beginner in data science and optimization, this project was a turning point in my learning journey.
+I understood how real-world business problems can be turned into mathematical models using Linear Programming (LP).
+I learned not just to code, but to think critically about constraints, decision variables, and resource limitations all from a problem-solving point of view.

+Working with Python’s PuLP library helped me get comfortable formulating and solving optimization models.
+I discovered how shadow prices and slack values provide deep insight into which resources limit profit growth and which are underutilized.
+These concepts were completely new to me, but incredibly eye-opening.I also learned how to use Jupyter Notebooks to organize code, explanations, and visualizations neatly in one place.
+Creating visualizations helped me better communicate the results and understand the resource bottlenecks at a glance.

+Most importantly, this task helped me realize that data science is not just about code it's about using logic, tools, and communication to drive meaningful business decisions.

+### Key Takeaways:
-* How to translate a real-world scenario into a mathematical model
+* Translated a business scenario into a working mathematical model
+* Built and solved an LP model using Python and PuLP
-* The importance of constraints and objective functions in decision-making
+* Understood the role of objective functions and constraints in optimization
-* How to use PuLP in Python for solving LP problems
-* Understanding how shadow prices and slack resources can guide smart business investments
+* Learned how to interpret shadow prices and slack for better decision-making
-* How to present data and solutions clearly using Jupyter Notebook and charts Most importantly, I learned that data science is not just about coding — it’s about solving real problems and delivering insights that matter.
+* Practiced clean documentation and clear explanations using Jupyter Notebook
+* Used charts to visualize resource utilization and identify bottlenecks
+* Gained confidence in applying data science to real-world problems

 ## Conclusion

+This project gave me my first real experience in applying data science to solve a practical business problem.
+As a beginner, I was both excited and nervous to take on a task involving Python programming, linear programming, and mathematical modelling.
+But step by step, I learned how to approach the challenge from understanding the problem, writing the LP model, and implementing it using PuLP in Python, to interpreting the results and drawing meaningful business insights.

+One of the biggest lessons I learned is that optimization is not just about math or coding it's about solving real-world problems in a smart and structured way.
+Through this project, I saw how companies can use data science tools to make better decisions, especially when resources are limited.
+Instead of guessing production levels, a factory can now rely on a model like this to produce efficiently, meet market demand, and maximize profits.I also discovered how powerful sensitivity analysis and shadow prices can be in understanding resource bottlenecks.
+These insights go beyond just solving for numbers they support strategic planning and help businesses see the value of investing in the right resources.

-This project helped me experience what it’s like to solve business problems with data science tools.
+This task helped me grow more confident in working with Jupyter Notebooks, libraries like pandas and matplotlib, and visualizing data in a way that others can understand easily.
+It improved both my technical and communication skills, especially in presenting complex results in a clear and logical format.Overall, this project helped me experience what it’s like to solve business problems with data science tools.
 Even as a beginner, I was able to build something useful that can guide real production decisions.
-With the help of Python and LP modelling, a company can now decide how to produce efficiently, maximize profits, and plan better — instead of relying on guesswork.
+With the help of Python and LP modelling, a company can now decide how to produce efficiently, maximize profits, and plan better instead of relying on guesswork.Completing this project has motivated me to explore more in operations research, supply chain analytics, and optimization, and I’m excited to continue building my skills in this direction.

-Working on this task gave me confidence in approaching more advanced concepts in the future and showed me how data science can be a powerful decision-making tool in operations and resource management.